 Same view of God that I fear many times we begin to have.
 This picture of God standing on a corner with a tin cup looking for us to give Him something every once in a while.
 After all, that’s better than what other people give, right?
 Ladies and gentlemen, God is not poor.
 In fact, He does not even need our worship.
 At this very moment there are innumerable creatures who’s beauty we cannot even begin to fathom; and they are all right now surrounding His throne; and they are constantly serving Him; and they are constantly singing praises to Him.
 Creatures with such beauty that if one of them were here, we would be struck down by their beauty.
 He does not need our worship.
 That’s what He’s saying to them in verse 10.
 “Shut the temple doors.
 I need nothing from your hands.”

 Tozer, I mentioned earlier, which, by the way as a side note, one of my favorite books on the greatness of God is a short book by A. W. Tozer on… It’s called The Knowledge of the Holy—in incredible book.
 He said this: “If every man on earth became blind, it would not diminish the glory of the sun and the moon and the stars; and if every person on earth turned atheist, it would not diminish the glory of God.”
 God needs nothing from us.
 Acts 17:25, “He is not served by human hands, as if he needed anything.”
-Psalm 50, listen to what He says there.
+Psalm 50, look at what He says there.
 I love this.
 “I have no need of a bull from your stall or of goats from your pens, for every animal of the forest is mine, and the cattle on a thousand hills.
 I know every bird in the mountains, and the creatures of the field are mine.
 If I were hungry I would not tell you, for the world is mine, and all that is in it” (Ps.
-50:9-12).
+50:9–12).

-They Disregarded the Holiness of God
+Malachi 1: They Disregarded the Holiness of God

 Second, they trivialized the greatness of God; and they disregarded the holiness of God.
 They disregarded His holiness.
 This is bold.
 The questions that they were asking God.
 “How have we done this?
 How have we defiled you?”
 It’s almost like they were daring God to spell out their sins before them, and God does it.